snkekorfus/MA-coordination-detection/README.md

 Therefore, different data acquistion methods and similarity calculation methods are offered.
 This package is also incorporated into the **textClust** dashboard with an additional component for the dashboard.
 Thus, this repository also offers an extension to the **textClust** dashboard.
-Since this dashboard is used in the second phase of the two-phase framework of <a name="myfootnote1">[1]</a>, it can also be seen as an extension of this study.
+Since this dashboard is used in the second phase of the two-phase framework of [1], it can also be seen as an extension of this study.

 In the folder *notebooks* different jupyter notebooks are stored.
 They were either used to create additional material for the thesis or to experiment during the development of the pipeline that created coordination-aware community graphs.